Eaten Alive!

-Synopsis
+Plot

-A woman named Sheila is searching for her sister, who has disappeared in the jungles of New Guinea.
-Sheila (Janet Agren) joins up with Mark (Robert Kerman), and they both encounter many perils while searching for Sheila's sister, Diana (Paola Senatore).
-Diana has joined a cult run by a man called Jonas (Ivan Rassimov).
+A woman named Sheila is searching for her sister, Diana, who has disappeared in the jungles of New Guinea.
+Sheila joins up with Mark, and they encounter many perils during their search.
+Diana has joined a cult run by a man called Jonas.
 Jonas physically and sexually abuses his followers and local people alike.
 In one scene, he rapes Sheila with a dildo covered in snake blood, and decapitates a native.
-In another, a native widow named Mowara (Me Me Lai) is ritualistically raped after her late husband's body is burned on a pyre.
+In another, a native widow named Mowara is ritualistically raped after her late husband's body is burned on a pyre.
 A group, consisting of Mowara, Mark, Sheila and Diana escapes into the jungle, where Diana and Mowara are caught by a group of cannibals, with Diana raped and then both slowly cut up and eaten before being hacked to death, while Mark and Sheila helplessly watch from the cover of the bushes.
 They quickly escape back to New York when helicopters sent by the authorities come looking for them.
 Back in the village, the rest of the cult commits ritual suicide, leaving one young female survivor for the authorities to find.